-Heaven knows I'm not perfect, and you won't be, either.
+Your work will likely never be perfect.
 But colleagues, clients, and judges with whom you interact will come to trust you more readily and more completely if you ensure you are prepared and demonstrate that preparation in the quality of your communication.